jsiegenthaler/homebridge-eosstb/README.md

 UPC can change their systems at any time and that might break this plugin.
 But I hope not.

 ## Requirements
 * An Apple iPhone or iPad with iOS 14.0 (or later).
-Developed on iOS 14.1 and 14.2, earlier versions not tested.
+Developed on iOS 14.1...14.4, earlier versions not tested.
 * [Homebridge](https://homebridge.io/) v1.1.116 (or later).
 Developed on Homebridge 1.1.116, earlier versions not tested.
 * A [TV subscription](https://www.upc.ch/en/bundles/buy-tv-internet/) (or the equivalent in your country)
 * A [My UPC account](https://www.upc.ch/en/account/login/credentials/) (or the equivalent in your country, part of your TV package)